 notify the employee that any appeal must be lodged within six months of being notified of the initial decision, or such longer period as the adjudicator allows

-set out the job title and address of the adjudicator (ie the person the employer has appointed to consider appeals) and
+set out the job title and address of the adjudicator (the person the employer has appointed to consider appeals) and

 notify the employee that they have the right to ask the administering authority to undertake a review of the adjudicator’s decision, if they are unhappy with it.
 The member must request the review within six months of the adjudicator’s decision.